suculent/esp32-http-update/README.md

 # TL;DR

-This is just a quick port of ESP8266httpUpdate for ESP32. **It is already deprecated, since Arduino Framework for ESP32 added this support officially.** See: https://github.com/espressif/arduino-esp32/tree/master/libraries/Update
+This is just a quick port of ESP8266httpUpdate for ESP32.

 Buildable with Arduino framework for ESP32.